Minnesota Order for Protection Lawyer

 - Be ordered not to contact the alleged victim by phone, email, mail or any other electronic devices or through another person

-Under an Order for Protection, you could also loose custody of your children, face counseling or treatment and lose your home or other shared possessions.
+Under an Order for Protection, you could also lose custody of your children, face counseling or treatment and lose your home or other shared possessions.
 A lot is at stake when facing an Order for Protection which is why you need to get the best legal advice during this difficult time.

 In most instances an Order for Protection will last two years.
 However, if there is a history of abuse, you could be looking at a restraining order for up to 50 years.
-Furthermore, if you do violate your Order for Protection, you could be facing a gross misdemeanor conviction.
+Furthermore, if you do violate your Order for Protection, you could be facing a misdemeanor conviction.